starcraft66/dotnet-aks-jsonnet/README.md

 Yeah, that's the approach I am taking in this project 😎

+I am currently making extensive use of [this](https://github.com/jsonnet-libs/k8s) magnificent project that automatically generates jsonnet bindings from the kubernetes api specification (as well as CRDs) with a very ergonomic interface that cuts away a lot of verbosity.
+Go take a look and star it, it is awesome!

 ## Roadmap:

 - [x] Scaffolding configurations for `Deployment`, `Service` and `Ingress` from settings file